-On December 31, 2022 and February 16, 2023, the Company entered into definitive agreements to purchase60% of the equity interests in a privately held company for a total purchase price of approximately \$26.5 million, subject to closing conditions that have not yet been satisfied.
+On December 31, 2022 and February 16, 2023, the Company entered into definitive agreements to purchase60% of the equity interests in a privately held company for a total purchase price of approximately \$26.5 million.
+See Note 20-Subsequent Events for additional information.